xSaheel/Weather-Monkey/README.md

 ![](preview-3-bgChange2.PNG)

-Notice the Backgorund and weather icon change according the weather of the location entered.
+Notice the Background and weather icon change according the weather of the location entered.